ga-wdi-lessons/rails-api/readme.md

 | **[StarWars](http://swapi.co/)** | http://swapi.co/api/people/3 |
 | **[Stocks](http://dev.markitondemand.com/MODApis/)** | http://dev.markitondemand.com/Api/Quote/json?symbol=AAPL |

+The raw, unformatted JSON output that comes back from an API can be formatted by [this Chrome Extension, JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en)

 ## A Closer Look at an API Request (5 minutes / 0:15)

 Let's make a basic HTTP request to an API.
 While we can do this in the browser, we're going to use Postman - a Chrome plug-in for making HTTP requests - so we can not only look at it in more detail, but also make `POST` `PUT` and `DELETE` from the browser without building an app.